escalonc/design-patterns-intro/README.md

 # Introduction to design patterns

-## This project contain one pattern or more for each category
+This project contains one pattern or more for each category